 A sign that this was a good fit, was the excitement I felt around being part of a new profession in Canada:

 … The purpose of the profession and why it was introduced, how PAs operated in the health care system really aligned with my values, passions and long-term goals.

 Further research led me to PhysicianAssistantForum.com – one of the oldest and largest open forums for Physician Assistants and Pre-PAs in the United States.
 Back then there were little no resources available about PAs in Canada apart from the national association website and PA program websites.
 I ended up spending a lot of time perusing the Pre-PA General Discussion section of the forum to find students like myself looking to apply to PA program.

-Back in 2009, Canada had not graduated their own PAs yet (except for in the military), and there were only a handful of PAs recruited from the US and IMGs to work in pilot projects.
-I didn’t have the network or contacts to speak with a PA or PA student.
+Back in 2009, Canada had not graduated their own PAs yet (except for in the military), and there was only a handful of PAs recruited from the US and IMGs to work in pilot projects.
+I did not have the network or contacts to speak with a PA or PA student.

 I sat down for coffee on campus with the PA student, started asking her questions about PA and the PA program.
-I learned about her Pre-PA Experience, her journey and decision making process.
+I learned about her Pre-PA Experience, her journey and her decision-making process.
 This conversation was very eye-opening, sharing her insights, and this solidified my decision to pursue PA.